-‘The Walking Dead’s’ Tom Payne To Replace Finn Jones In Fox’s ‘Prodigal Son’
+‘The Walking Dead’s Tom Payne To Replace Finn Jones In Fox’s ‘Prodigal Son’

 The Walking Dead‘s Tom Payne has been cast in Fox’s Prodigal Son.
-This casting will replace the previous casting of Game of Thrones actor, Finn Jones.
+This casting will replace the previous casting of Game of Thrones actor Finn Jones.

 As previously reported by The Inquisitr, Finn Jones had only recently been cast in Prodigal Son.
 Telling the story of Malcolm Bright, Prodigal Son is a new crime drama series.
 Jones was initially billed by Deadline as playing the lead role of Bright.